Jump to section 6 sections

 | Trained Salespersons | AMVIC-licensed salespersons must complete required training before selling vehicles in Alberta.
 This training covers disclosure obligations, contract requirements, and consumer protection standards. |

-For buyers financing through a dealer: the AMVIC licence is the foundation that makes the financing transaction trustworthy.
 A non-AMVIC-registered 'dealer' has no regulatory obligation to disclose vehicle history, no consumer protection fund backing, and no formal complaint process if something goes wrong.
+If you can't find them on the AMVIC registry, walk away.

 How to Verify That a Dealer Has an AMVIC Licence